Our Top Highlights in Kuching

 In Kuching, however, we only found Laksa Lemak, the creamy version.

 We ate a few times at the Chong Choon Café.
-Not only Laksa, but we also had Kolo Mee and some other dishes.
+Not only Laksa but also Kolo Mee and some other dishes.

 The hotel suggested that we should try Kek Lapis at the waterfront because it tastes the best there.
 Kek Lapis is a fluffy layered cake that is offered in various flavors, such as blueberry vanilla, or cheesecake.
 There is no doubt that we tried plenty of Sarawak’s famous cakes there.